Jump To: Table of Contents | Civil Decisions | Short Civil Decisions

 Good afternoon.

-Following are our summaries of the civil decisions of the Court of Appeal for Ontario for the week of May 5, 2025.
-This was a light week.
+Following are our summaries of the civil decisions of the Court of Appeal for Ontario for the week of April 27, 2026.

 Jump To: Table of Contents | Civil Decisions | Short Civil Decisions